syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 The visibility of the edge labels in an axis can be controlled using [`EdgeLabelsVisibilityMode`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~EdgeLabelsVisibilityMode.html) property.
 The following  options are available in [`EdgeLabelsVisibilityMode`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.RangeAxisBase~EdgeLabelsVisibilityMode.html),

-* [`Default`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.EdgeLabelsVisibilityMode.html) - used to display the edge label based on auto interval calculations
+* Default- used to display the edge label based on auto interval calculations
-* [`Visible`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.EdgeLabelsVisibilityMode.html) - used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).
+* Visible - used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).
-* [`AlwaysVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.EdgeLabelsVisibilityMode.html) - used to view the edge labels even while performing zooming.
+* AlwaysVisible - used to view the edge labels even while performing zooming.

 The following code example and image demonstrates the AlwaysVisible option while zooming.